 - Use strong passwords and change them periodically

 Many WordPress websites are hacked not only because their username is “admin” but because this is combined with the password “password.”
 Don’t be that person!
-When I look at the failed login reports on my websites, I see clever combinations of words/names related to the domain name, and post author (ie “tara-claeys” has been tried numerous times on my website), and passwords like “abc123” and other obvious phrases.
+When we look at the failed login reports on my websites, we see clever combinations of words/names related to the domain name, and post author (ie “tara-claeys” has been tried numerous times on my website), and passwords like “abc123” and other obvious phrases.
 Bots are smart … you need to be smarter!
 But even a stupid bot can get in with “admin” and “password!”

 This is true for sftp and cpanel passwords as well – strong passwords are a key!